watermoon7/obsidian/2024 UK Election.md

 ---
-tags: project
+tags:
 ---
 #research

-Notes on some of the political parties in the 2024 UK general election.
+Notes on some of the political parties in the 2024 UK election.

-The top 6 parties in the general election are:
+The top 6 parties (by vote polls) in the general election are:
 >[[Labour Party]]
   [[Conservatives]]
   [[Liberal Democrats]]